theNewDynamic/thenewdynamic.com/content/article/toward-a-better-pricing-model.md

 **We pass that savings on to you.**

 We’ve analyzed years of data on the time it takes to do a wide variety of tasks to understand what they cost and have developed a general model of pricing.
 That model also takes into account the efficiencies we’ve gained from our workflow mentioned above.

-You’ll find on our pricing page a base rate of $2,600 per month.
-Even though we quote prices in months, we think of our price as a unit, so you could conceivably have two or more units in a month, or a half-unit in a month, depending on the amount or complexity of work you need done.
+You’ll find on our pricing page a base rate of $2,600 per month and everything is a multiple of that amount.
+Even though we quote prices in months, we think of our price as a unit, so you could conceivably have two or more units in a month, or a half-unit in a month, depending on the amount or complexity of work you need done, or increase your plan to increase velocity.
 Everything flows from there.

 In fact, even if you have a set budget, you can easily see if we fit for you, because you can assume that your project is: